9999years/PSSize/readme.md

 A size-summing PowerShell cmdlet to get the cumulative size of files or directories.
 Clone the repository and `Import-Module` the directory.

+I suggest adding `New-Alias size Get-Size` to your PowerShell profile as well.

 Examples:
 ```
 PS>Get-Size * -Verbose